catharinamoral/catharinamoral/README.md

 If you are looking for interesting things about me sorry for the disappointment, but currently I only work, study and sleep 😄.

-- 🌱 I’m currently learning SCRUM and DevOps
+- 🌱 I’m currently studying SCRUM and DevOps
 - 👯 I’m looking to collaborate on projects for the inclusion of women in technology
 - 📫 How to reach me: catharina.moral@gmail.com
 - 😄 Pronouns: she/her